radareorg/radare2-book/introduction/basic_debugger_session.md

     [0xB7F0C8C0]> V

-After entering this command an hexdump of the current eip will be showed.
+After entering this command a hexdump of the current eip will be showed.
 Now press `p` one time to get into the debugger view.
 You can press `p` and `P` to rotate thru the most commonly used print modes.

 Use F7 or `s` to step into and F8 or `S` to step over.